 My current host, MyDomain.com, allows me to adjust the amount of resources (RAM, disk space, number of CPU cores, bandwidth) on the fly without as much as having to reboot the machine.
 Of course, the price is adjusted accordingly and in real time.

 However, this more advanced setup has two significant drawbacks: it costs significantly more to rent a VPS than a shared host and I am completely responsible for the computer's management.
 This has advantages: I can do pretty much anything with the machine within the limits of my hosting agreement.
 I can install any software package I want and have as many email accounts as I want.
 However, I have to manage all these features by myself.
 All these security breaches you hear about are due to software weaknesses that have to be regularly patched, sometimes urgently.
 This means that a significantly higher fraction of my free time will be spent dealing with sysadmin issues.
 Not being retired (and with no immediate prospect of doing so), that means that my life just became a little more complicated and busy.

-Those who have been visiting the site for a while probably noticed the appearance of an ad banner at the top of most pages a year ago or so.
-This is a Google AdSense banner.
-It has brought welcome but modest revenue, barely able to offset the cost of the previous shared host.
-I surmize this may be due to the fact that most of my visitors are like me, thrifty :) and they have little interest visiting the pages of the advertisers.
+Those who have been visiting the site for a while probably noticed the appearance of a Paypal Donate button at the top of most pages.
+It has brought modest but welcome revenue, able to offset the cost of the service.

-I have enjoyed managing the site.
+I enjoy managing the site.
 The occasional thank-you emails I get are all the encouragement I need, keep them coming :)